cairo-book/cairo-book/src/ch17-01-general-recommendations.md

 Transactions in smart contracts are atomic, meaning they either succeed or fail without making any changes.

-Think of smart contracts as state machines: they have a set of initial states defined by the constructor constraints, and external function represents a set of possible state transitions.
+Think of smart contracts as state machines: they have a set of initial states defined by the constructor constraints, and external functions represent a set of possible state transitions.
 A transaction is nothing more than a state transition.

 The `assert!` or `panic!` macros can be used to validate conditions before performing specific actions.
 You can learn more about these on the [Unrecoverable Errors with panic](./ch09-01-unrecoverable-errors-with-panic.md) page.